moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 If your robot is in `xacro <http://wiki.ros.org/xacro/>`_ format you can convert it to urdf using the following command: ::

- rosrun xacro xacro --inorder -o "$MYROBOT_NAME".urdf "$MYROBOT_NAME".urdf.xacro
+ rosrun xacro xacro -o "$MYROBOT_NAME".urdf "$MYROBOT_NAME".urdf.xacro

 Once you have your robot in URDF format, you can convert it to Collada (.dae) file using the following command: ::